fischermatte/geolud/readme.md

 This will run the ui locally at port 4200, connecting to the backend above at port 8080.

-So open `http://localhost:4200` in browser - et voila!
+Open http://localhost:4200 in browser - et voila!

 ## Push To Cloud Foundry